-Niacinamide and zinc aren’t really treatments for acne.
-I know what your thinking.
+Niacinamide and zinc aren’t really acne treatments.
+I know what you’re thinking.
 So why use them then?
-Well, using them won’t kill acne causing bacteria but they’ll reduce inflammation which is the underlying cause of acne.
+Well, using them won’t kill acne-causing bacteria but they’ll reduce inflammation which is the underlying cause of acne.

 Inflammation is your body’s way of fighting the bacteria trapped underneath your skin.
 Using niacinamide and zinc just helps to calm that reaction down a little bit.

 But that’s not all they do, niacinamide also helps remove those annoying dark spots acne sometimes leaves behind that takes forever to fade and zinc helps control your oil and shine.

 Step 4.
 Natural moisturizing factors HA

 Hydration is important, in fact, it’s even more important when you have oily skin.
 Excess oil in some cases is actually a sign that your skin is dehydrated so using a good moisturizer can help control it.

 The Ordinary’s Moisturizing Factors HA will leave your skin feeling healthy, protected and hydrated without making your skin feel greasy or clogging your pores.

 Step 5.
 Sunscreen

 The last step of your morning skincare routine should always be sunscreen, especially if you’re using acids.

 Now, you can The Ordinary’s Mineral UV Filters SPF 30 but I personally prefer to use something else because it tends to leave a white cast.

 - Neutrogena Clear Face Liquid Lotion Sunscreen SPF 55